Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazyenchantments/misc/translations.md

 sidebar_label: Translations
 sidebar_position: 4
 ---
-## Do you have a translation for us?
-Submit it here by creating a pull request!
 :::tip
 This requires you to fork CrazyDocs to make your changes and make a pull request!
 The layout of the page is undecided but that can be figured out eventually.